Consumer medicine information

 • severe feeling of restlessness and desire to keep moving

-Extrapyramidal symptoms affect the nervous system. and may be serious.
+These side effects affecting the nervous system are known as “extrapyramidal” effects and may be serious.
 You may need immediate medical attention.

 They have been reported more frequently in older people, women and people taking high doses for long periods of time.
 In rare cases these effects are irreversible.